-The Battle Of Tewkesbury took place on 4 May 1471 and was the final battle in the War Of The Roses between the Houses of York and Lancaster.
+The Battle Of Tewkesbury took place on 4 May 1471 and was the last Yorkist victory in the War Of The Roses between the Houses of York and Lancaster.
 Prince Edward was killed either during or just after the battle and is now buried in Tewkesbury Abbey.

 The Battle Of Tewkesbury is now fought every year with cannons firing, swords clashing and soldiers marching.
 Thousands of re-enactors and medieval enthusiasts from all around the world visit Tewkesbury as part of the Tewkesbury Medieval Festival.
 The battleground is filled with knights in armour, warriors and townsfolk in medieval dress.
 Many sleep in traditional tents and cook over open fires eating typical medieval food.